M4RZB4Ni/Absence-Manager-Flutter/README.md

-# The Crewmeister coding challenge - Flutter
+# The Clean Architecture with MVVM - Flutter

 ## Overview
 The project focuses on creating a structured, robust, testable, scalable application for absence managers with mock data (JSON), supporting dark and light themes.